Corsican is a rapid burndown and foundation residual herbicide.

 Frequently asked questions

-Corsican Herbicide contains two active ingredients: Saflufenacil and Dimethenamid-P.
+Corsican contains two active ingredients: Saflufenacil and Dimethenamid-P.

 Weed Type Labeled Weeds (C = Control, S = Suppression) Annual Broadleaves (Preemergence) Amaranth (Palmer, Powell) – C; Beggarweed (Florida) – C; Buckwheat (Wild) – C; Buffalobur – C; Burcucumber – S; Canola (Volunteer) – C; Carpetweed – C; Chamomile (Mayweed) – C; Chickweed (Common) – C; Cocklebur (Common) – C; Copperleaf (Virginia) – C; Devil’s-Claw – S; Eclipta – S; Fleabane (Hairy) – C; Galinsoga (Smallflower) – C; Groundcherry (Cutleaf) – C; Horseweed (Marestail) – C; Jimsonweed – C; Kochia – C; Ladysthumb – C; Lambsquarters (Common) – C; Mallow (Venice) – C; Morningglory (Entireleaf, Ivyleaf, Palmleaf, Pitted, Tall) – C; Mustard (Wild) – C; Nightshade (Black, Cutleaf, Eastern Black, Hairy) – C; Pennycress (Field) – C; Pigweed (Prostrate, Redroot, Smooth, Tumble) – C; Puncturevine – S; Purslane (Common) – C; Pusley (Florida) – C; Ragweed (Common, Giant) – C; Sida (Prickly) – C; Smartweed (Pennsylvania) – C; Sowthistle (Annual) Annual Grasses (Preemergence) Barnyardgrass – C; Brome (Downy, Japanese) – S; Cupgrass (Woolly) – C; Foxtail (Giant, Green, Yellow) – C; Goosegrass – C; Johnsongrass (Seedling) – S; Millet (Wild Proso) – S; Panicum (Fall, Texas) – C; Sandbur (Field) – S; Shattercane – S; Signalgrass (Broadleaf) – C; Witchgrass – C. Sedges (Preemergence) Nutsedge (Yellow) – S. For burndown applications in corn, grain sorghum, and soybean, refer to the label for specific weed sizes (up to 6-12 inches for many broadleaves).